leabs/jekyll-opine/README.md

 2. Edit `_config.yml` to personalize your site.
 3. Replace `favicon.ico` with your own.
 4. Replace `assets/images/avatar.png` with your own.
+5. `cd` into your fork's directory and run `bundle install`
+6. Run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`

 ## Adding Posts